What Generac Generator Error Codes Mean And How to Fix Them

 After multiple crank cycles, the engine didn’t start.
 This fault may result from fuel supply problems, spark failure, or sensor malfunctions.

 Check the gas line, fuel valve, and battery.
-If your generator is on propane, make sure the tank isn’t empty.
-If it still won’t start, call for professional service.
+If your generator is on propane, check that the tank isn’t empty.
+Natural gas generators, though, rarely have a fuel supply issue unless there’s a shutoff valve problem.
+If the fuel level is fine, check the spark plugs.
+Spark plugs are often overlooked, but they can wear out over time.
+If your generator still won’t start, call for professional service.

 Error Code 1300 – Low Battery